xlab-si/xopera-docs/_sources/cli.rst.txt

 ||                    || deployment and run triggers defined in TOSCA policies |
 +---------------------+--------------------------------------------------------+

-The commands can be executed in a random order and the orchestrator will warn and the orchestrator will warn you in case if any problems.
+The commands can be executed in a random order and the orchestrator will warn you in case of any problems.
 Each CLI command is described more in detail in the following sections.

 ------------------------------------------------------------------------------------------------------------------------